 Buy Yummy Toothpaste They’ll Be Excited to Use

-Buy some yummy infant/children’s toothpaste…(I’m a big fan of Babyganics baby toothpaste).
+Buy some yummy infant/children’s toothpaste.
 Just because I don’t like the idea of brushing my teeth with Very Berry Strawberry doesn’t mean that my Little Man feels the same way.
-He will devour that stuff…and it’s okay because there’s no fluoride….they will suck it like a lolly pop but it’s a start and gives you an opening to show them how to brush instead of just sucking off the yummy goodness.

-When you get home let your child play with and experience the toothbrush for a few minutes.
+When you get the new toothbrush let your child play with and experience the toothbrush for a few minutes.
 Gently put it in their mouth and let them chew on it, spit it out, whatever.

 Place the toothbrush and toothpaste in a spot that your toddler can reach them.
 After a few days you’ll be surprised to have your toddler bring them to you so he/she can brush their teeth (or get their candy flavored toothpaste craving fix– but who cares, at least their teeth are getting clean!).